-- Age 16 or older - Completion of application process including placement test; or provide SAT or ACT scores
+- Age 16 or older or student with dual/joint enrollment in high school or GED® students seeking access to quality instruction at the postsecondary level - Completion of application process including placement test; or provide SAT or ACT scores

 - Must carry professional liability insurance while enrolled in the program. - An acceptable (negative) criminal background check and drug test are required prior to clinical activities; students' participation in clinical is dependent upon the results of these requirements. - Students are responsible for physical, immunizations, uniforms, and white shoes prior to clinical practicum placement.